A writer sits by a crumbling river bank; tufts of hardy grass struggle through the cracked clay around him.

 This writer likes beautiful evil.
 Now he pauses, thinking, Shall I make a theme … that beautiful people expect life to be easy for them, fail to grow up as fast?
 No, another time perhaps.

 An egret lands, splash, and gazes into the river.
 The writer wonders if it is enjoying its own reflection; languid water barely ripples.

-The writer frowns in concentration, ripples in his brow: So … he or she has a gang … a group of followers who never tell him … her … what to do.
+The writer frowns in concentration, ripples in his brow, So … he or she has a gang … a group of followers who never tell him … her … what to do.
 OK, her.
 Let’s run with her.
 Her followers always do what she tells them to but never suggest anything themselves.
-So … she feels in total control.
+She feels in total control.
 Of course she will despise them for being stupid, mindless.
 She won’t show too much contempt; she likes having followers, likes to be leader of the gang.
 Leader – that’s key.
 Make a note.

 It starts off fairly innocently with them not intervening when she bullies another girl but … but she invites them to take part on another occasion and they do.

 She keeps increasing the level of cruelty, deceit, maybe shoplifting … whatever.

 Some of them get into trouble but that doesn’t deter them: they’re always up for more.
 She fails to notice this and begins to use them to intimidate other girls.
 It gets worse.
 Maybe extortion, threats, beatings.
 Yes, it needs to escalate.
 But the point is … everything that happens is her idea, her suggestion, or this whole thing flops.